5 reasons to ditch the traditional engagement ring

 What are the most popular non-traditional engagement rings?

-Customers who want a ring that fits in with their personality (and often their values) frequently choose one of the following:
+Customers who want a distinctly different engagement ring often choose one of the following:

 • Rustic or salt and pepper diamonds with interesting inclusions and features